ibm-cloud-docs/hs-crypto/set-up-pkcs-api.md

       <caption style="caption-side:bottom;">Table 1.
 Describes the variables that are needed to create the PKCS #11 configuration file</caption>
     </table>

-2. Move the configuration file into the same folder as the PKCS #11 library.
-Optionally, the PKCS #11 library can be placed in the `/etc/ep11client` directory.
+2. Move the configuration file into the same directory as the application (for example, pkcs11-tool) that uses the PKCS #11 library.
+Optionally, the PKCS #11 configuration file can be placed in the `/etc/ep11client` directory.
 Create the `/etc/ep11client` directory if it does not already exist.

 ## Step 4: Use the PKCS #11 library to make PKCS #11 API calls
 {: #step4-use-pkcs-library}